 Go to the folder /probab/fire in your exercises data set and open randomVar.py To the dynamic, add a line that draws a realization using the function normal Store the result.
 In a similar way, use uniform and store the result.
 Animate the outputs.

-Question What is done by these functions?
+Question: What is calculated by the function uniform?